minorg/minorgordon.net/_posts/2023-09-27-good-ideas-execution.md

 > Care and Quality are internal and external aspects of the same thing.
 A person who sees Quality and feels it as he works is a person who cares.
 A person who cares about what he sees and does is a person who’s bound to have some characteristic of quality.

-The best students I've worked with have talent, care, and circumstances that encourage them to learn and grow.
+The best students I've worked with have the right attitude, talent, and circumstances that encourage them to learn and grow.
 They are eager to gain knowledge and skills through hands-on projects, and I deeply enjoy helping them to do that.

 Those same students will accumulate knowledge and skills even more rapidly once they start working, but often become complacent in the process.
 By the time you encounter them 5-10 years out of school, many have settled into a comfortable mediocrity.
-They still have talent, but their knowledge and skills have gotten stale as their care has waned.
+They still have talent, but their knowledge and skills have gotten stale as their attitude has changed.

-When I'm interviewing candidates for a job, being interviewed myself, or just meeting prospective colleagues and collaborators for the first time, I look for evidence of "care" first.
+When I'm interviewing candidates for a job, being interviewed myself, or just meeting prospective colleagues and collaborators for the first time, I look for evidence of the right attitude first.
 Circumstances usually allow people to learn new knowledge and skills as they go, but people who don't care that much are unlikely to make the effort.
-Clearly there are situations where you need someone who already possesses certain knowledge and skills, but without care the necessary knowledge and skills are still insufficient.
+Clearly there are situations where you need someone who already possesses certain knowledge and skills, but without the right attitude the necessary knowledge and skills are still insufficient.